Nive and the Deer Children

 If you got a team of the greatest children’s book writers in the world together, they couldn’t invent Greenlandic folk pop singer Nive Nielsen.
 In her case at least, band bios are simply stranger than fiction.

-A few more facts: She plays a little red ukulele in a band called the Deer Children with her boyfriend, multi-instrumentalist “Cowboy Jan.”
+A few more facts: She plays a little red ukulele in a band called the Deer Children.
 She writes songs about love and reindeer and forgetting to make coffee.
 She won an IMA independent music award in the US, got the much coveted Danish Crown Prince’s Couple’s Stardust award, was nominated for the Scandinavian Grammies, worked with Tchad Blake, Howe Gelb & John Parish and friends from such indie royalty outfits as The Black Keys and Wolf Parade.
-Really, I ´m not making it up.

 What’s even more surprising is that her fanciful back story is matched by her own ability to tell stories or sometimes just hint at them with her warm, reedy voice.
 Sometimes she sings out with and old-timey quaver; sometimes she sings in a soft, childlike murmur.
 The songs themselves are straight out of a storybook that never was.
 They could be from anywhere, and they are hard to place in time.
 They are hummable folk melodies with a streak of menace, or cowboy ballads with an elfin side.
+Call it Inuit indie folk.
 They have a way of sticking in your mind — and not just because they were written by the only Greenlandic Inuit indie ukulele player that you can think of off hand.
-Snow Songs?
-Inuit Indie?
-Do check her out!

 The band is working on a new album to be released in fall 2018.